Towards the cellular-scale simulation of motor-driven cytoskeletal assemblies: Introduction

 \section{Introduction}

 Living systems are built hierarchically, where smaller structures assemble themselves into larger functional ones.
-Such organization is fundamental in life, seen across scales from molecules to organelles to cells to tissues to organisms.
-An example is the cellular cytoskeleton, made up of polymer filaments (and other accessory proteins) crosslinked by motor proteins that exert forces by walking processively along filaments \cite{howard2001mechanics}.
-Cellular organelles such as the cortex, spindle complex, and cilia and flagella, underlie cell polarity, division, and movement \cite{bornens2008organelle, MogilnerTheriot2015,mcintosh2016mitosis,pollardMolecularMechanismCytokinesis2019} and are assembled from the cytoskeleton.
-Cytoskeletal components have been reconstituted outside of cells to study self-organization in simpler settings \cite{nedelec97, foster15}, and to create new active materials \cite{decamp15a}.
-How cytoskeletal structures assemble from their molecular components remains challenging, especially with the wide variety of motors and crosslinkers having different behaviors on the filaments.
-Its understanding would allow us to predict how molecular perturbations change cell behavior and to design new complex and adaptive materials \cite{liPolymerPolarityHow2008,fletcherCellMechanicsCytoskeleton2010,needleman17}.
+Such organization is fundamental to life, where it is seen across scales from molecules to organelles to cells to tissues to organisms.
+An example is the cellular cytoskeleton, made up of polymer filaments (and other accessory proteins) crosslinked by motor proteins that exert forces by walking processively along filaments (\cite{howard2001mechanics}).
+Cytoskeletal assemblies such as the cortex, mitotic spindle, and cilia and flagella, underlie cell polarity, division, and movement (\cite{bornens2008organelle, MogilnerTheriot2015,mcintosh2016mitosis,pollardMolecularMechanismCytokinesis2019}).
+Cytoskeletal components have been reconstituted outside of cells to study self-organization (\cite{nedelec97, foster15}) and to create new active materials (\cite{decamp15a}).
+Understanding how cytoskeletal structures assemble from their molecular components remains challenging, in part because of the variety of motors and crosslinkers with different behavior.
+Improved understanding of the cytoskeleton would allow us to predict how molecular perturbations change cell behavior and to design new complex and adaptive materials (\cite{liPolymerPolarityHow2008,fletcherCellMechanicsCytoskeleton2010,needleman17}).

-Computational modeling of the cytoskeleton has elucidated principles of self-organization, suggested hypotheses for experimental test, and helped interpret results of experiments \cite{gao15a,rincon17,bun2018disassembly,saintillanExtensileMotorActivity2018,vargheseConfinementInducedSelfPumping3D2020a}.
-Several software packages for cytoskeletal modeling are currently available, including Cytosim \cite{nedelecCollectiveLangevinDynamics2007a}, MEDYAN \cite{popov16}, AFINES \cite{freedman17}, and CyLaKS \cite{Fiorenza21}.
-Cytoskeletal systems are large, with cell- and sample-sizes having $10^4$--$10^7$ or more filaments \cite{Sabine16}.
-While current simulations may reach $O(10^{4}-10^{5})$ filaments \cite{Belmonte17,strubingWrinklingInstability3D2020}, significant compromises are made in treating steric interactions and motor-protein modeling.
+Computational modeling of the cytoskeleton has elucidated principles of self-organization, suggested hypotheses for experimental test, and helped interpret results of experiments (\cite{gao15a,rincon17,bun2018disassembly,saintillanExtensileMotorActivity2018,vargheseConfinementInducedSelfPumping3D2020a}).
+Several software packages for cytoskeletal modeling are currently available, including Cytosim (\cite{nedelecCollectiveLangevinDynamics2007a}), MEDYAN (\cite{popov16}), AFINES (\cite{freedman17}), and CyLaKS (\cite{Fiorenza21}).
+A challenge for molecular simulation is the large size of cytoskeletal systems, typically $10^4$--$10^7$ or more filaments (\cite{Sabine16}).
+While current simulations may reach $O(10^{4}-10^{5})$ filaments (\cite{Belmonte17,strubingWrinklingInstability3D2020}), molecular modeling has required significant compromises in treating steric interactions and motor-proteins.